The Happiest Countries in the World in 2023- Updated

 - Positive and negative affects

-The report, like last year, pays particular attention to how COVID-19 has impacted certain aspects of our daily lives and global happiness levels.
+Since 2020, the report pays particular attention to how COVID-19 has impacted certain aspects of our daily lives and global happiness levels.

 The UN General Assembly adopted resolution 65/309 on happiness in July 2011, calling for member nations to track the well-being of their people and use the data to assist in public policymaking.